alexsoto-harness/harness-cie-workshop-chaos-no-ff/README.md

    | ----------- | ----- | ----------- |
    | Branch Name |main| Leave as is |

-5. While the canary deployment is ongoing and waiting **approval** navigate to the web page and see if you can spot the canary (use the check release button)
+5. While the canary deployment is ongoing and waiting **approval** navigate to the web page and see if you can spot Captain Canary (use the Check Release button to refresh)

    | Project | Domain | Suffix |
    | ------- | ------ | ------ |